awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Changed the following extensions:
    + Updated `orafce` to version 3\.8

-For information about extensions and modules, see [Extensions supported on Aurora PostgreSQL 9\.6\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.96)\.
+For information about extensions and modules, see [Extensions supported for Aurora PostgreSQL 9\.6\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.96)\.

 ## PostgreSQL 9\.6\.16, Aurora PostgreSQL release 1\.6<a name="AuroraPostgreSQL.Updates.20180305.16"></a>